martinseanhunt/mh-codes/src/content/projects/exploring-gatsby-and-netlifycms/index.md

 excerpt: "This website (the one you're on right now) was built over a weekend and a couple of weekday evenings as an exploration in to using Gatsby and NetlifyCMS.
-I really enjoyed putting this one together (although the time constraints, not to mention the process much designing in the browser, led to quite a few instances of choosing development speed over best practice / extensibility) and I think NetlifyCMS will be my new go-to when a more comprehensive headless API based CMS like Sanity or Contentful would be overkill. "
+I really enjoyed putting this one together (although the time constraints, not to mention lots of designing in the browser, led to quite a few instances of choosing development speed over best practice / extensibility) and I think NetlifyCMS will be my new go-to when a more comprehensive headless API based CMS like Sanity or Contentful would be overkill. "